Mohammadreza-Beygifard/MATLAB/Adaptive_Cruise_Control/README.md

 In this simplified model we are implementing three controllers, as velocity control, spacing control and a control logic to choose between them.

+Signals with the index h belongs to our vehicle, host vehicle.
+Signals with the index l belongs to the leading vehicle.